-Wendy Weber (chair), Stephen Fyfe, Mark Johnson, Robert Franks
+Wendy Weber (chair), Stephen Fyfe, Erik Insko, Michael Thompson

-Are you interested in becoming an app developer, software engineer or web developer?
-Central College offers a broad range of computer science courses where students gain experience working with programming languages such as Python, Java, C++ and PHP, to become application developers, networking administrators, system analysts, web programmers and software engineers.
+Are you interested in learning to write software to solve problems or analyze data?
+Central College offers a broad range of computer science courses where students gain experience working with programming languages such as Python, Java, C++, and PHP, to become application developers, system administrators, data analysts, web programmers and software engineers.
+Students majoring in computer science choose either a traditional track or an emphasis in data science, depending on their interest.

 No previous computing experience is required before beginning the computer science program.
 The major is designed to be flexible, facilitating study abroad, internships, and second majors, or minors.
 Introductory courses in Python and Java lay the foundation for a software design course in the second year.
-After taking these courses, students are prepared for a variety of upper-level courses and electives.
-The senior year culminates in a senior project of the student's choice.
+After taking these courses, students are prepared for a variety of upper-level courses and in their chosen track.
+The senior year culminates in a project of the student's choice.